 Less Than Significant Impact With Mitigation Incorporated.
 After the imposition of CUL-1, no significant project-level or cumulative impacts would occur.
-The Torrance Unified School District is seeking approval for five other projects at District campuses as well as the present gymnasium project: auditoriums at three high schools, a gymnasium at another middle school, and an aquatics center near Shery Continuation High School.
-The shortest distance between any two of the six campuses is about one mile.
-Trip generation by the proposed facilities would be less than what is currently generated at the affected schools-for instance, by daily school operation and by stadium events.
+The Torrance Unified School District is seeking approval for five other projects at District campuses in the City of Torrance as well as the proposed gymnasium project: auditoriums at three high schools, a gymnasium at one additional middle school, and an aquatics center near Shery Continuation High School.
+The shortest distance between any two of the six affected campuses is about one mile.
+Trip generation by the proposed facilities would be less than that currently generated at the affected schools, for instance, by daily school operation and by stadium events.
 Thus, impacts of the six individual projects would not combine to result in significant cumulative impacts.
-With the mitigation identified in this Initial Study, the proposed project's impacts combined with the other five projects' impacts, as mitigated, would not be cumulatively considerable.
+With the imposition of mitigation identified in this Initial Study, the proposed project's impacts when combined with the other five projects' impacts, as mitigated, would not be cumulatively considerable.
 Impacts would be less than significant, and no additional mitigation is required.